What is Google AI Mode? How to earn a spot in the AI answer

 What the interface rewards

-Why marketers should care about AI Answers
+Why marketers should care about AI answers

 How Google AI Mode Differs From Other LLMs